Hitchcock Nature Center

 Rules:

-- Please pick up pet waste and dispose of it properly in a park trash can.
+- Pick up all pet waste and dispose of it properly in a park trash can.

 - Make sure to bring pet waste bags with you.

-- Trash cans are not available along trails, so be prepared to carry it with you until you reach a parking area or the lodge.
+- Trash cans are NOT available along trails.
+Be prepared to carry pet waste with you until you reach a parking area or the Loess Hills Lodge.
 Better yet, clip or tie it to your pup’s harness and let them do the work!

 - Pet waste changes the ecology of the park’s precious loess soil, flora, fauna, and water and leaves behind harmful bacteria.

-- Certified service animals are welcome inside the lodge and cabins with their owner.
+- Certified service animals are welcome inside the Loess Hills Lodge and cabins with their owner.
 All other pets need to stay outdoors, thank you!

 RV Sites (First-come, first-served; Non-reservable)